Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 Two
 In partic

-#@SECTION: 1.
-They have the same number of ArgumentDataPrototypes.
+ 1. They have the same number of ArgumentDataPrototypes.

-#@SECTION: 2.
-The n-th arguments of both ClientServerOperations are compatible.
+ 2. The n-th arguments of both ClientServerOperations are compatible.
 This

 implies ordering of ArgumentDataPrototypes.

-#@SECTION: 3.
-They have the same shortName (again allows for mapping in PortInter
+3. They have the same shortName (again allows for mapping in PortInter

 faces).

-#@SECTION: 4.
-The required ClientServerOperation speciﬁes a compatible Applica
-tionError for each ApplicationError that is possibly raised by the pro vided ClientServerOperation, maybe more.
+4. The required ClientServerOperation speciﬁes a compatible Applica tionError for each ApplicationError that is possibly raised by the pro vided ClientServerOperation, maybe more.
 Thereby, ClientServerOp erations that refer to a possibleError that represents the value E_OK are